Artistic connective practices

-The lectorate Artistic Connective Practices aims to investigate how artists and their artistic (research) practices can contribute to the transformation towards a sustainable and resilient society.
+The professorship Artistic Connective Practices aims to investigate how artists and their artistic (research) practices can contribute to the transformation towards a sustainable and resilient society.

-Besides the focus on Artistic Connective Practices, the lectorate is committed to strengthening the overall research environment and community at FHK: by collaborating with the bachelor and master programmes, supporting teacher researchers and facilitating students in innovative non-disciplinary working groups.
-After all, connection is not only the theme of the lectorate, it is its approach and fundamental attitude.
+Besides the focus on Artistic Connective Practices, the professorship is committed to strengthening the overall research environment and community at FHK: by collaborating with the bachelor and master programmes, supporting teacher researchers and facilitating students in innovative non-disciplinary working groups.
+After all, connection is not only the theme of the professorship, it is its approach and fundamental attitude.

 Falk Hübner has a background as composer, theatre maker, researcher and educator.
 He is active in a huge diversity of collaborations within and outside of the arts.
 His research focuses on the social-societal potential of artistic research, research methodologies, and the relation of the arts and art education in relation to society.